jameslvdb/jameslvdb.github.io/content/posts/the-game-of-school.md

 layout: layouts/post.njk
 draft: true
 ---
-Howdy, everyone.
 Starting a career in software engineering is an interesting journey.
-Many of you have probably seen the "A Day in My Life as a Software Engineer" videos from engineers at Amazon or Google, and I think it gives a bit of a warped perspective on what your early career will look like.
+Many of you have probably seen the "A Day in My Life as a Software Engineer" videos from engineers at huge tech companies like Amazon or Google, and I think it gives a bit of a warped perspective on what your early career will look like.
+They give a decent glimpse of what your day-to-day might look like, but they often fall short of telling you how your career as a professional will differ from your career as a student.

-Some background on me: I'm 26 years old (at time of writing) and I'm in the fifth year of my career as a software engineer.
-I'm a full-stack developer working in Ruby on Rails and React.

-## From Student to Employee

-One of the most important revelations I have had in my career was when I figured out the difference between school and work.
+One of the most important revelations I have had in my career was when I figured out the key difference between school and work.
 Many thanks to [Ken Kousen](https://www.kousenit.com/) for articulating this in his book [_Help Your Boss Help You_](https://pragprog.com/titles/kkmanage/help-your-boss-help-you/).
 It's a short read and is packed with great information for young professionals, but none have helped me more than this one.

-### The Game of School

 When you're in school, your teachers (if they're good ones) all have the same
 goal: teaching you the course material.
 This is especially clear in grade